 Getting to Loch Lomond?

 Loch Lomond makes an easy day trip or weekend trip from Glasgow (25 miles) or Edinburgh (78 miles).
 If you are flying into Scotland, Glasgow Airport is the nearest airport with the best connections to Loch Lomond.
 Rental cars are easy to hire at the airports of Glasgow, Edinburgh, or Inverness.
-The area can be reached by car, train (check ScotRail for service), bus (check National Express for service), or seaplane (check Loch Lomond Seaplanes for service).
+The area can be reached by car, train (check ScotRail for service), bus (check National Express for service), or seaplane (check Loch Lomond Seaplanes services here).

 If you don’t have a car and would prefer to have a guided visit, it is also possible to take a bus tour that visits Loch Lomond such as this tour we did from Edinburgh that included a visit Loch Lomond and two whisky distilleries.
 You can see a number of small group tours to Loch Lomond from both Edinburgh and Glasgow by Rabbie’s Tours.